 For more information about Kubeflow, visit https://www.kubeflow.org.

 The code for this tutorial is on GitHub (Kubeflow Extensions), and it’s available for one-click deployment as ML pipeline template “Kubeflow Pipeline” on Agile Stacks.
 While you can run this tutorial on any Kubernetes cluster, the easiest way to create a lab environment is with Agile Stacks.
-You can register for a free trial account using the following link:

 In this tutorial we implemented a complete machine learning pipeline from data preparation to model training, and serving.
 Feel free to experiment with it and adapt it to your needs.
 The objective is to make your machine learning projects more agile, make iterations faster, and models better.